The Electric Company (2009 TV series): Critical reception

 The show received generally positive reviews from critics, and has a 74/100 score on Metacritic, based on eight reviews.
 Out of 18 Daytime Emmy nominations, the revival won 10, including three consecutive Outstanding Children's Series trophies.

-Steven Zeitchik of the Los Angeles Times called the story aspects of the show "unnecessarily complicated and off the point," citing that the 1970s series "spent more time teaching, at no cost to entertainment".
+Robert Lloyd of the Los Angeles Times called the story aspects of the show "unnecessarily complicated and off the point", citing that the 1970s series "spent more time teaching, at no cost to entertainment".

 Entertainment Weekly said "Though the hip ’n’ urban vibe seems overly calculated, did studies show that eight-year-olds respond to beatboxing white dudes?
 And the cast is aggressively up with people.
 You gotta love new characters."